 6. Kitchen table polyamory

 This type of polyamory relationship involves hanging out with each other, which may or may not be romantic.
-Not all partners may be sexually involved, but they are comfortable enough to have meals together hence the name kitchen table polyamory.
+Not all partners may be sexually involved, but they are comfortable enough to enjoy spending time together, much like hanging out at the kitchen table, hence the name kitchen table polyamory.

 7. Parallel polyamory